neurodata/bilateral-connectome/docs/slides/princeton/princeton.md

 <!-- Timing: 23:00  -->

 # Bilaterally homologous neuron pairs

+We believe a matching exists!

 ![center](./../../images/mbon-expression.jpg)

 <!-- _footer: Eschbach et al. eLife (2021) -->

 ---

-# Can we use networks structure to predict this pairing?
+# Can we use network structure to predict this pairing?

 <div class="columns">
 <div>